pablorsk/argentina-data-generator/README.md

 ## Installation

-Add the CompanyNameGenerator™ library to your `composer.json` file:
+Add the ArgentinaDataGenerator library to your `composer.json` file:

     composer require pablorsk/argentina-data-generator --dev